Lokad/Tokenizers/ReadMe.md

 # Lokad.Tokenizers

-Port of `rust-tokenizers` to C#/.NET
+Partial port of `rust-tokenizers` to C#/.NET

-Status: incomplete, untested, work-in-progress
+Status: the `XLMRobertaTokenizer` model used for `multilingual-e5-large` (text embedding) is working and unit tested.

 See https://github.com/guillaume-be/rust-tokenizers